Dejan Petković: Vitória

-He joined Vitória along with Bebeto and Túlio Costa, the three signed for the club thanks to the sponsorship of Banco Excel.
-In the rubro-negro baiano he started his successful Brazilian career, winning two Bahia State Championships and a Copa do Nordeste.
+In October 1997, Petković joined Vitória; the transfer was paid by the club's sponsor, Banco Excel.
+In the rubro-negro baiano he started his successful Brazilian career, winning one Bahia State Championships and a Copa do Nordeste.
 He stayed until 1999 at Vitória, when he joined Venezia of Italy, after an 8 billion lire transfer.

 Flamengo

-Petkovic did not succeed at Venezia, and quickly returned to Brazil, where he joined Flamengo of Rio de Janeiro.
+Petković did not succeed at Venezia, and quickly returned to Brazil, where he joined Flamengo of Rio de Janeiro.
 In Flamengo his skills were fundamental in helping the team win the last two titles of the historic three in a row series against arch-rivals Vasco, from 1999 to 2001.

-One month later, another free kick goal by Petkovic, against São Paulo, allowed Flamengo to win the Copa dos Campeões and return to Copa Libertadores next year.
+One month later, another free kick goal by Petković, against São Paulo, allowed Flamengo to win the Copa dos Campeões and return to Copa Libertadores next year.
 Hugely popular at the time, he was known as "Pet" by the supporters.

 However, at 2001 Campeonato Brasileiro, Flamengo finished only one position above the relegated teams.
-The club also lost, in January 2002, the Copa Mercosul final against the Argentine side San Lorenzo, in a match in which Petkovic was sent off.
+The club also lost, in January 2002, the Copa Mercosul final against the Argentine side San Lorenzo, in a match in which Petković was sent off.

 Vasco da Gama

 In 2002, he moved to Vasco da Gama, where he stayed until 2004.
 He played for a short time at the Chinese club Shanghai Shenhua during this period where they won the 2003 league title.
 Unfortunately, in 2013 the Chinese Football Association would revoke the league title after it was discovered the Shenhua General manager Lou Shifang had bribed officials to be biased to Shenhua in games that season.
 During his second spell at Vasco he helped his team avoid relegation at Campeonato Brasileiro, being the club's top scorer and top assistant.
-Vasco failed to record a win the 10 matches without Petkovic, acquiring only 10% of available points; with him the cruzmaltinos obtained 45.7% of these points.
+Vasco failed to record a win the 10 matches without Petković, acquiring only 10% of available points; with him the cruzmaltinos obtained 45.7% of these points.
 After helping them stay up, Petković was awarded Bola de Prata from the Placar magazine as one of the two best midfielders in the league.

 During that year he often played with an ex-teammate from Radnički, Montenegrin goalkeeper Željko Tadić, who was scouted by him.